Sep

 • Exceptional Access

 Connect with more than 10 leading Lithuanian defense and security technology companies.
-Network with major U.S. defense players, including Northrop Grumman, a global aerospace leader, and Mach Industries, a cutting-edge disruptor in next-gen unmanned systems.
+Network with major U.S. defense players, including Northrop Grumman, a global aerospace leader, and MACH Industries, a cutting-edge disruptor in next-gen unmanned systems.

 Please feel free to share this invitation with colleagues from these fields.